pradeepselakoti/krypto-exchange-web3.0/README.md

 npx hardhat test
 ```

-### Frontend Testing
+### Frontend

-Add your unit and integration tests as needed for components.
+Add unit and integration tests as needed.

 ---

 ## 🤝 Contributing

-We welcome contributions!

-* Fork the repository.
+1. Fork this repository.
-* Create a feature branch: `git checkout -b feature/your-feature`
+2. Create a feature branch.
-* Commit your changes.
+3. Commit your changes.
-* Push to your fork.
+4. Push to your fork.
-* Open a Pull Request.
+5. Open a Pull Request.

 ---